Dorian Finney-Smith NBA Playoffs Player Props: Nets vs. 76ers

 - Finney-Smith's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Nets average 99.2 per game, which ranks 28th among NBA teams.

-- Defensively, the 76ers are third in the league, conceding 110.9 points per contest.

-- On the glass, the 76ers are second in the NBA, allowing 41.2 rebounds per game.
+- On the boards, the 76ers have conceded 41.2 rebounds per game, which puts them second in the league.

-- Looking at assists, the 76ers are sixth in the NBA, allowing 24.2 per game.
+- The 76ers are the sixth-ranked team in the league, conceding 24.2 assists per game.

 Dorian Finney-Smith vs. the 76ers